Do you ever get a funny feeling about a potential renter after receiving their inquiry or talking to them on the phone?

 - Find online social networking profile(s) for potential guests.
 Although we don’t suggest becoming a “friend” of every prospective renter you encounter, you might be able to learn some information from their personal profiles (depending on the privacy settings they have selected).
 LinkedIn profiles are typically public, unlike a lot of Facebook profiles.
 Because LinkedIn is a professional networking site, you may be able to cross-reference job titles if the renter mentioned it in his/her e-mail.

 If your searches don't turn up any results, don't immediately assume that the renter is not who they say they are.
-You might have trouble finding a renter if he/she is unlisted, only has a cell phone, or rents a home instead of owning one.
+You might have trouble finding a renter if they have all their information locked down.
 This investigatory process has yet to be perfected, so if you have techniques for finding the skinny on potential renters, please send them our way.